Kali-Hac/SimMC/README.md

 ![Faiss-gpu >= 1.6.3](https://img.shields.io/badge/Faiss->=1.6.3-orange.svg)

 # SimMC: Simple Masked Contrastive Learning of Skeleton Representations for Unsupervised Person Re-Identification
 By Haocong Rao and Chunyan Miao.
-In IJCAI 2022 (In press).
+In IJCAI 2022 (In press, [Arxiv](https://arxiv.org/abs/2204.09826)).

 ## Introduction
 This is the official implementation of SimMC presented by "SimMC: Simple Masked Contrastive Learning of Skeleton Representations for Unsupervised Person Re-Identification".
-The codes are used to reproduce experimental results of the proposed SimMC framework in the paper.
+The codes are used to reproduce experimental results of the proposed SimMC framework in the [paper](https://arxiv.org/pdf/2204.09826).

 ## Environment